filiBit/clean-node-api/README.md

 2. After the app is built and started, you should see a message about the server state

 ## Known Issues:
-- In some environments, methods in Node's FileSystem module have case insensitive path arguments.
-That can cause data operations to be performed on invalid resources.
+- **Case insensitive data operations:** In some environments, methods in Node's File System (`fs`) module have case insensitive path arguments, which can make data operations perform on untargeted resources.

 ## Any questions?
 filip.biterski@gmail.com